What to ExpectWhen Visiting Hope Lutheran Church

 Lutherans are a “liturgical” bunch.
 That means our worship has the same general outline used by Christians since the earliest days of the Church.
 While there are variations each week, the general order is the same: we Gather (sing and pray together), hear the Word (Scripture readings and sermon), come to the Table (to receive Holy Communion), and are Sent (blessed to go into the world as disciples).
 “Liturgy” means “the work of the people.”
 There are no spectators in worship – all are participants.

 Music is essential to worship (hymns, parts of the liturgy, special music sung or played by individuals/groups), but you don’t have to be a musician to join in.
 Our postures – standing, sitting, kneeling, turning, walking – reflect the action going on in worship at the moment.
 Our worship space is filled with visual symbols of the faith – banners, robes, candles, crosses.

-The entire order of worship is laid out in the worship folder and is easy to follow.
+The entire order of worship is laid out in the worship bulletin and is easy to follow.
 Expect to be greeted during the “passing of the peace” in the middle of the service, and don’t be afraid to ask the ushers (or anyone else) for information or assistance.

-Before & After Worship
+Before & After Worship: